 W.L.
 Gray founded Goodpasture Gray, an S.E.C.
 Registered Investment Advisory Firm, in 1997 to service a discerning clientele that requires generational investment advice for portfolios using asset allocation.
 He is Principal of Goodpasture Gray with offices in Nashville and Houston.

-W.L. became a member of Texas Zeta Chapter of Phi Delta Theta at Texas Christian University.
-Through the years he has devoted much of his time to the advancement of the Fraternity.
-W.L. was appointed a Trustee of the Phi Delta Theta Foundation in 2003.
+Gray became a member of Texas Zeta Chapter of Phi Delta Theta at Texas Christian University.
+Through the years, he has devoted much of his time to the advancement of the Fraternity.
+He was appointed a Trustee of the Phi Delta Theta Foundation in 2003.
 He became Chairman of the Board in January of 2007 and served in that position through 2013.
 Currently he is a trustee emeritus of the Foundation.

 He has been an instrument rated private pilot since 1970 and enjoys using his airplane to meet with valued friends and clients.
 He is a member of Angel Flight and HSEAT (Homeland Security Transport).
 Following Hurricanes Katrina and Rita, he took a very active role flying his plane throughout Texas reuniting families whose members had been separated from one another and flying medical supplies back to the affected Gulf Coast region.
 On March 26, 2021, the Federal Aviation Administration honored Gray with The Wright Brothers Master Pilot Award in recognition of his 50 years of exemplary flying.

 Gray and his wife, Lynn, reside in Nashville.
 They have two daughters, Katie and Shannon, and three sons, Sean, Will and Kyle.